learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 Using the example dynamic route that we included in the code-along as a template, create the following two routes:

-+ A dynamic route  `get '/goodbye/:name` that returns a string "Goodbye (person's name)!".
++ A dynamic route  `get '/goodbye/:name` that returns a string "Goodbye (person's name)".

 + A dynamic route starting with `/multiply` that accepts two params (num1 and num2) and returns the product of the two numbers.